Tonyndungu-git/DataAnalyticsPortfolio/README.md

 # Data Analytics Portfolio

+Welcome to my project portfolio repository!
+This repository contains a collection of projects showcasing my skills in data analysis, web scraping, SQL, and more.
+Each project is organized into separate directories with detailed documentation and code samples.

 ## SQL Portfolio Project: Data Cleaning, Type Conversion, and Analysis

 In this portfolio project, I worked with a dataset containing COVID-19 vaccination data.
 The dataset was initially in CSV format and contained various columns with different data types, including character varying and numeric values.